caffeinated/beverage/README.md

 composer require caffeinated/beverage
 ```

 And that's it!
-With your coffee in reach, start building out some awesome web apps!
+With your coffee in reach, start building out some awesome web applications!